postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

     }
     ```

-    This policy will enable both importing and exporting for HTTP API schemas.
-(Import and export are not supported for REST API schemas.)
+    This policy will enable exporting and deploying for HTTP API schemas.
+(Exporting and deploying aren't supported for REST API schemas.)
 You can customize the `Action` section in the IAM policy based on your needs:

-    * `"apigateway:GET"` - (Required) Enables viewing API Gateway metadata, stages, and deployments in Postman.
+    * `"apigateway:GET"` - (Required) Enables viewing API Gateway deployments for HTTP and REST APIs in Postman.
-    * `"apigateway:PUT"` - (Optional) Enables importing HTTP API schemas from the API Gateway.
+    * `"apigateway:PUT"` - Enables [exporting](#exporting-and-deploying-your-api) HTTP API schemas to the API Gateway.
-    * `"apigateway:POST"` - (Optional) Enables exporting and deploying HTTP API schemas to the API Gateway.
+    * `"apigateway:POST"` - Enables [deploying](#exporting-and-deploying-your-api) HTTP API schemas to a stage on the API Gateway.
+    * ` "apigateway:*"` - Assigns all GET, PUT, POST, PATCH, DELETE permissions to the IAM role.
-    * `"cloudwatch:GetMetricData"` - (Optional) Enables viewing CloudWatch metrics in Postman.
+    * `"cloudwatch:GetMetricData"` - Enables [viewing CloudWatch metrics](#viewing-cloudwatch-metrics) in Postman.

 7. Select **Next: Tags**.
 8. Select **Next: Review**.